All Episodes

 So if you met somebody, there was more likely you had something in common.

-If you can work it out, because if you if you did, I mean, imagine that.
+Because if you did, I mean, imagine that.

-You remember on Seinfeld when George tried to combine his favorite things and tried to eat a sandwich while he was having sex because he liked those two things really well.
+You remember on Seinfeld when George tried to combine his favorite things and tried to eat a sandwich while he was having sex because he liked those two things really well?

-Well, if you combine this podcast with wild sex, oh my god, it might be just so good you can't even stand it.
+Well, if you combine this podcast with wild sex, oh my God, it might be just so good you can't even stand it.

 But no, don't do that.